How to Get an Apostille for Your Certified Translation

 - After approval, we notarize the Certificate of Translation Accuracy.

-- We then coordinate with the Kentucky Secretary of State to obtain the e-apostille.
+- We then coordinate with the Kentucky Secretary of State to obtain the e-Apostille.

 Apostilles for Source Documents